Thailand flag Thailand: Economic and Political Overview

 Main Political Parties

 Thailand maintains a multi-party system, but traditional political parties have seen their role reduced in the parliament since the military-led coup in 2014.
-Currently, the parliament is dominated by the military.
-The main political parties are:
+Currently, the main parties represented in the House of Representatives are:

 Executive Power